achubb/hpstr-jekyll-theme/about.md

 share: false
 ---

 Hi, I'm Andrew Chubb a creative Front End/Media developer based in Manchester, UK.
-Currently Senior Front End Developer at [Cube3](http://wearecube3.com) in Manchester, with a keen interest in creative development across all platforms.
+Currently Senior Front End Developer at [Cube3](http://wearecube3.com), with a keen interest in creative development across all platforms.
 I am primarily a Front End Developer, but I also contribute to many other areas crucial to project development, including Media, UX, Design and Planning/Strategy.

 I label myself as a "creative" developer, as I see my main strengths as working with designers, UX/UI developers, project managers and clients to create the best results.
 In my 6 years developing for the web, I have produced a variety of large and small scale projects for clients such as Asda, Cash Generator, Revolution Bars and the National Football Museum.
 My work is blending creativity with technological know-how, combined with platform and performance awareness to produce unique, engaging experiences.